-- 2. Place the file on the HTTP server. - 3.
+- Place the file on the HTTP server. - 3.
 Send the SIP NOTIFY message to the device; the device integrates the contents of the new file and reboots.
-After rebooting, the device compares the currently running version with the version which is configured in rmt_upd/chech_sync_version and then determines whether to connect to the rmt_upd/url for downloading the new .rmt file.
-Once the file is downloaded, its headers are parsed, and only if it represents the same version which was configured in the value of rmt_upd/chech_sync_version, does the upgrade/downgrade process begin.
+After rebooting, the device compares the currently running version with the version which is configured in rmt_upd/chech_sync_version and then determines whether to connect to the rmt_upd/chech_sync_version and only if it represents the same version which was configured in the value of rmt_upd/chech_sync_version, does the upgrade/downgrade process begin.